 As of today, Murex has trained more than 1,000 people in SAFe, or half the company, with teams distributed across its three development centers in Paris, Dublin, and Beirut.
 Its efforts have driven measurable progress across numerous benchmarks:

-- 10X faster production-like testing – Teams can now simulate 10 weeks of real production activity in a single weekend
+- 10X faster production-like testing – Client Delivery teams can now simulate 10 weeks of real production activity in a single weekend

-- 85% reduction in user story cycle time – Internal user story cycle time dropped from 90 days to 15 days
+- 85% reduction in user story cycle time – Internal user story cycle for MX.3 platform development time dropped from 90 days to 15 days

 - Lower release cost for internal IS – The time to release for the internal test management system dropped from 37 man-days to two

-- Happier employees – 95 percent of those asked would not want to return to the old way of working (pre-SAFe)
+- Positive feedback from employees – 95 percent of those asked would not want to return to the old way of working (pre-SAFe)

 Just as critical as the numbers, Murex’s people have embraced the mindset required to make the transformation.